The Douro Valley Wine Tour: an exclusive tour along a magnificent wine river

 - 4 hotel nights, double occupancy, including breakfast

-- 2 nights in Porto at four-star Hotel Carrís Riberia Porto
+- 2 nights in Porto in four-star Hotel Carris Ribeira Porto****

-- 2 nights in the upper Douro Valley, at three-star Hotel Folgosa
+- 2 nights in the upper Douro Valley in five-star Vintage House*****

 - Meals as described in the program above (*):

 - 3 gastronomic multi-course lunches, including wines, at wineries or local restaurants